PacificCommunity/ofp-sam-yft-2023-diagnostic/README.md

 The TAF shortcut analysis runs an all platforms: Windows, Linux, and macOS.
-It extracts the data and output from the MFCL files and makes them available as CSV files that can be examined.
+It extracts the data and output from the MFCL files and makes them available as CSV files that can be examined and analyzed further.